oblivia-simplex/Narrativity/2_rice.md

 follow the will of the Father.
 Once my father made me sleep in mud.
 Rain.
 God makes it rain and the earth turns into mud and me unlocking the door I enter the house.
 My body leaving marks on the kitchen floor.
-God\'s soil.
+God's soil.
 Wet.
 Footprints.
 Toes in the carpet.
-In my sleep, I open the door of my parents\' room.
+In my sleep, I open the door of my parents' room.
 I always wanted to be a good girl.
 Steal my father with a whisper.
-Take him away from my mother\'s body into the shadows with promises of kisses.
+Take him away from my mother's body into the shadows with promises of kisses.
 I drag him through the dark corridors and up onto my bed.
 Pull off his clothes.
-And he begins the punishing of me for having eyes too much like my mother\'s.
+And he begins the punishing of me for having eyes too much like my mother's.
 My hands on his back.
 Fingers digging into his skin.
 To die with his red blood under my fingernails.
 To swallow him.
 His cum inside me.
 So my body will become a witness.
 I throw my head back.
 Tossed scraggly blonde hair.
 Dust.
 Blind ancestors.
 Holding tight his